logicdavid/wikidata-public/README.md

 ### The notebooks

+[wikidata-public/WikiBaseIntegrator.ipynb](WikiBaseIntegrator.ipynb) is the most minimal demonstration of how we use WikibaseIntegrator to make an edit.

-[Make_WikibaseItem_from_Metadata.ipynb](Make_WikibaseItem_from_Metadata.ipynb) demonstrates how to use wikibaseintegrator to create a python object representing a new wikidata item with metadata for a single book and how use the object to write to wikidata.
+[Make_WikibaseItem_from_Metadata.ipynb](Make_WikibaseItem_from_Metadata.ipynb) demonstrates how to use wikibaseintegrator to obtain a python object representing a wikidata item and how write additional data for this item, taken from a CSV file, to wikidata.

 [Mass_Upload.ipynb](Mass_Upload.ipynb) contains a longer script which demonstrates writing several books from a csv file, and updating a dataframe with data reflecting the items created on wikidata.
 We create three entries for each book: One describing the work itself, one describing its first known edition, and one describing the edition in our corpus, the one hosted at the German or US Gutenberg site.

-[Auto_Matching.ipynb](Auto_Matching.ipynb) contains a short script with the goal of matching works in our corpus of authors who already have a wikidata item with the works that have wikidata entries.
-This is done using very simplicistic string matching against titles, labels, and descriptions.
-Despite the simplicity, we obtain results that are hard to produce with Openrefine.